 Thomas and Bull scanned the community.
 Men were standing about, staring at them.
 Some stood with their arms folded, while others held rocks in their hands that they had been using to improve their dwellings.
 The camp was silent other than the distant sound of the waterfall gushing on the far side of the gorge.

 “Come on,” whispered Thomas to Bull and started off towards a simple stone hut that was to be their dwelling.

-Bull tried to look around but could only crane his neck so far.
+He tried to look around but could only crane his neck so far.
 His assailant’s features were blotted out by the bright sunlight behind him.
 The man put all his weight on Bull’s upper back, forcing the air out of his lungs.
 Bull groaned helplessly.

-“I know we have to expect to suffer, but I guess it was the surprise of it.
+“It was the surprise.
 I didn’t see him coming,” said Bull.

 Thomas returned and put his hand on Bull’s shoulder, gently shaking him awake.

 “Should we go and take a closer look?” he asked, seeing the flames.

 “Ok, but let’s keep in the shadows.
 We aren’t here to intervene and prevent the consequences of people’s actions playing out.”